Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-2.md

    3. Click the **Environment quick look** icon to hide the variables.

-2. In the Postman sidebar, click **Task 2 - Upload Source File to OSS > POST Upload Source File to OSS**.
+2. In the Postman sidebar, click **Task 2 - Upload Source File to OSS > PUT Upload Source File to OSS**.
 The request loads.

     Note the use of `ossBucketkey` and `ossSourceFileObjectKey` as URI parameters.